brimdata/zed/docs/zed/design.md

 The system must also support purging of old data so that retention policies can be implemented.

-This could be supoprted with the DANGER-ZONE command `zed vacuum` (implementation tracked in [zed/2545](https://github.com/brimdata/zed/issues/2545)).
+This could be supported with the DANGER-ZONE command `zed vacuum` (implementation tracked in [zed/2545](https://github.com/brimdata/zed/issues/2545)).
 The commits still appear in the log but scans at any time-travel point where the commit is present will fail to scan the deleted data.